-Loan interest rates continue to be significantly high despite the credit granting program with lower rates.
+rates continue to be significantly high despite the program with lower rates.

-Loan interest tes continue to be significantly igh despite the credit granting program with lower rates.
-The interest rate on loans in Timor-Leste remains relatively high compared to international reference rate in dollar.
-Economic theory suggests that when a small country adopts the currency of a larger economy, its interest rate should generally converge with those of its reference currency.
+Loan interest The interest rate on loans in Timor-Leste remains relatively high compared to international reference rate in dollar.
+Economic theory suggests that when a small country adopts the currency credit granting of a larger economy, its interest rate should generally converge with those of its reference currency.
 However, this is not the case in Timor-Leste, particularly for credit interest rates, primarily due to the high risk associated with the banking sector.